 Download the forms or stop by our office to fill out all the necessary paperwork to enroll!

 A 4-H club is any group of five or more youth ages 8 to 19 with at least one volunteer leader.
 Most clubs have additional adult leaders called “project leaders”.

 Cloverbud clubs are for children ages 5 to 7, with at least three members.
 Cloverbuds are not judged, but receive green participation ribbons.
 Members of these clubs work on their social skills and small motor skills.

 Individual members are 4-H members or Cloverbuds that do not have a club affiliation.
 They work on projects of their choice at their own pace, with parental or adult assistance.
 They are encouraged to participate in county fund raisers and all county sponsored activities.

 Youth may join 4-H as an individual member by filling out an enrollment form and completing projects on their own with an adult leader.
 Year end reports are to be completed and turned into the 4-H office, no later than the first Friday after Labor Day.

-To enroll in the Niagara County 4-H program complete the New York State 4-H enrollment form, a health form, risk form and send to the Cornell Cooperative Extension office along with your enrollment fee of $10.00.
+To enroll in the Niagara County 4-H program complete the New York State 4-H enrollment form and send to the Cornell Cooperative Extension office along with your enrollment fee of $10.00.